Can you restore your dogs health? Is it possible? First let’s look at the current trend.

 Never underestimate the importance of a natural, healthy, balanced diet.
 That alone can resolve many health problems.
 And quite quickly.

 Do you care about the fuel that you put in your car?
 It’s just as important with your dog.
 Or you.
 Or anyone.

 Commercial dog food, for the most part, is akin to our junk food.
 It doesn’t matter how pretty the packet is, or who tells you how wonderful it is.
 Check out the ingredients and see for yourself how suitable they are for your dog.
 Even those that do contain some meat, the chances that it will be of a very poor quality one, a contaminated one, a stale one or an excessively fatty one, are high.

 Do you understand what the weird sounding ingredients are?
 They are likely to be artificial flavours, preservatives, colours.
 Which are all synthetic/chemicals and so toxic.

 Commercial dog food may keep your dog alive, but it won’t keep them healthy.

 Although the conversion to a healthy diet can go easily, a few ‘junky’ dogs can take a bit of convincing!
 And there can be a period of de-toxing, which may look alarming if you aren’t prepared.
-However, once past these hurdles, the health of your dog can improve quite dramatically and quite quickly.
+However, once past these hurdles, the health of your dog can improve exponentially.

 It’s the single, best thing only you can do, for your dog.